NEWS

 “We’re confident this effort will allow us to better identify and support mental health issues on our campus that impact our students and other members of the university community,” Shingles said.

 Shingles also reported that CMU has hired a new Director for CMU’s Office of Indigenous Affairs following a national search.
-Kacey Perez is leading CMU’s programs and initiatives related to the Indigenous community and culture.
+Kasey Perez is leading CMU’s programs and initiatives related to the Indigenous community and culture.

-“Kacey has hit the ground running, and we are fortunate to have her in this role,” Shingles said.
+“Kasey has hit the ground running, and we are fortunate to have her in this role,” Shingles said.

 Melissa Hutchinson, executive director of the CMU Counseling Center, and counselor Elizabeth Husbands also provided an update to the Academic and Student Affairs Committee.